 - Research.
 Many universities have research capabilities that could be applied to the telecenter research needs we mentioned.
 And universities could use telecenters as social research labs for their faculty and students. - Content.
-Universities such as agricultural universities have access to science-based information that could be tailored to regional, provincial and local social, linguistic, and cultural characteristics, and could be matched with many of the Millennium Development Goals. - Training and Learning resources.
+Universities such as agricultural universities have access to science-based information that could be tailored to regional, provincial and local social, linguistic, and cultural characteristics, and could be matched with many of the Millennium Development Goals. - Training and I earning resources.
 Naturally, universities have the capacity to teach and train, but equally important, they have the cultural credentials to give credibility to their knowledge resources. - Human resources.
 And universities have human resources such as students who could serve as telecenter interns, and faculty members who could serve as content and development advisors.
-We are working on a plan to incorporate telecenter internships as part of one African nation's post graduation service requirement.
-For some places perhaps Chinese

-Taipei -- service in a telecenter for young men and women could become an alternative to military service.
+One of our Ghanian friends has been working on a plan to incorporate telecenter internships as part of his country's post graduation service requirement.
+For some places perhaps Chinese Taipei -- service in a telecenter for young men and women could become an alternative to military service.

 What makes an institutionalized partnership so logical is that the universities can gain a learning and research laboratory via a telecenter, while a telecenter can fill some of its important operational needs via the university.
+Many places like Chinese Taipei, Mainland China, India and many nations in Africa have universities that can be a resource in telecenter planning and operations, and the universities are among the most stable institutions in the community.
+These could be valuable resources in the sustainability of telecenters, especially if universities and telecenters were regionally networked.